Gengsheng-Li/Classifiers-enhanced-by-pre-training/README.md

 Please download these files and place them under the `results/` directory within the project folder.

 ### Training the Model
-Choose one of the following commands to train the model, depending on your needs:
+If you are using Linux with Slurm installed, please choose one of the following commands to train the model, depending on your needs:

 - For Linear-probe or Fine-tuning modes, use the following command:
   ```bash